kennytm/dbgen/Template.md

 * **coalesce(*v1*, *v2*, *v3*)**

     Returns the first non-NULL value.
 If all of *v1*, *v2*, *v3* are NULL, returns NULL.

+    Note that `coalesce` is treated as a normal function, unlike standard SQL, and all arguments are evaluated before checking for nullability.
+Prefer `CASE WHEN` expression if you need to control the evaluation side-effect.

 * **@local**